utilmind/web-snapshot-api/README.md

 NodeJS + Express framework

+## Disclaimer
+This is my first public Open Source project in NodeJS.
+Please don't judge harshly and welcome to contribute.

 ## Installation (Linux)
 Make sure that you have installed Chromium browser and "chrome" NPM module.
  * `sudo apt get chromium`